Whatever Happened to Britannic, Titanic's Younger Sister?

 Just fifteen minutes after the explosion, Britannic was already listing noticeably to her starboard side.
 E Deck's open portholes were now underwater.

 Unaware of the damage below decks, Captain Bartlett ordered the engines ahead full.
 Kea Island was less than three miles away and the captain thought he had time to beach the ship to prevent it from sinking.
+But there was an another problem.
 The explosion had damaged the steering gear rendering the rudder useless.
 Combined with the list to starboard, at best, Britannic only managed a few degrees to the right.
 The captain attempted to steer the ship by controlling her individual propellor speeds.
 This only caused the flooding to intensify.

 Simultaneously, orders were given to prep the lifeboats for launching and swung out.
 In the increasing panic, two lifeboats filled with boiler men, launched without permission.
 Since the ships engines were still running at full speed, these boats were sucked into the spinning propellors.
 The wooden boats and their occupants were no match for the 20 foot bronze screws which simply ripped them to pieces, killing many.
 The engines were ordered shut down just moments before a third boat nearly met same fate.